-What are the legal sources that set out the antitrust law applicable to vertical restraints?
+1 What are the legal sources that set out the antitrust law applicable to vertical restraints?

-China's main competition legislation is the Anti-Monopoly Law of the People's Republic of China (PRC) (2007).
-Other relevant sources include:
+China's main competition legislation is the Anti-Monopoly Law of the People's Republic of China (PRC) (2007), which entered into force on 1 August 2008.